circles-learning-labs/ecto_adapters_dynamodb/README.md

 ## Inline Options

 The adapter supports a mix of Ecto options and custom inline options; if the Ecto option is not listed here, assume the adapter will ignore it.
 The following options can be passed during runtime in the Ecto calls.
-For example, consider a DynamoDB table with a composite index (HASH + RANGE):
+For example, consider a DynamoDB table with a composite index (HASH+RANGE):

 ```elixir
 MyApp.Repo.all(